ni/arbitrary-session-management/README.md

 ## Overview

-This repository serves as a **reference implementation and guide** for sharing **arbitrary sessions** across Python Measurement Plugins with the help of **NI's Session Management Service**.The file session used in this repository serves as a reference example to demonstrate the approach.
+This repository serves as a **reference implementation and guide** for sharing **arbitrary sessions** across Python Measurement Plugins with the help of **NI's Session Management Service**.
+The file session used in this repository serves as a reference example to demonstrate the approach.
 However, this implementation is not limited to file sessions - **any session object or reference to a resource** (such as an instrument driver session,  database connection, hardware lock, or network stream, etc.,) can be managed and shared using the same pattern described here.
 By following the guidelines and structure provided, you can use the solution to support a wide variety of arbitrary resources that benefit from session-based access and sharing.

 For NI instrument sessions, NI gRPC Device Server already provides built-in support for the following drivers: